ahron-chet/IntelliRAT-The-Powered-Fileless-Remote-Access-Trojan/README.md

 # Filless AI RAT using Microsoft Teams Vulnerability

 ### Introduction
-This software was designed to minimize memory footprint and bypass existing Endpoint Detection and Response (EDR) solutions.
+This program was designed to minimize memory footprint and bypass existing Endpoint Detection and Response (EDR) solutions.
 The program grants complete control over a system by applying privilege escalation and utilizes cryptography to pull relevant information from the internet.
 The software runs under the "Nt authority user" system and uses a DLL reflective attack against Teams.exe, exploiting a security vulnerability in Microsoft Teams.

 ### Key Features
 - Memory optimization for stealthiness